Steelers

 The Immaculate Reception: Terry Bradshaw, Frenchy Fuqua, Jack Tatum, Franco Harris and the unshown angel.
 What more can be said?!; ●Super Bowl IX: The first-ever Super Bowl safety as the heart of the Steel Curtain--Joe Greene, Ernie Holmes, L.C.
 Greenwood, Dwight White & Jack Lambert--surround Fran Tarkenton; ●Super Bowl X: Lynn Swann's juggling, seemingly levitating, poetry-in-motion catch; ●Super Bowl X: Jack Lambert "splatting" Cliff Harris to the ground after the Cowboy taunted Roy Gerela; ●Super Bowl XIII: Rocky Bleier skyrocketing to snare his tie-breaking TD seconds before the half; ●Super Bowl XIII: A hoisted Lynn Swann pointing heavenward after catching the Steelers' last TD; ●Super Bowl XIV: John Stallworth's backwards-bending, over-the-helmet grab vs. the Rams; ●Super Bowl XL: Willie Parker--aided by a beak-flattening block by Alan Fanaca--speeding 75 yards vs. the Seahawks, the longest TD run in Super Bowl history; ●Super Bowl XL: Hines Ward leaping over the goal line after catching a wide receiver reverse pass for the game's final score; ●Super Bowl XLIII: James Harrison stepping in front of a Kurt Warner-intended pass to Anquan Boldin.
 Simply put, this 100-yd.
 TD run is second only to The Immaculate Reception in its sheer magnitude; ●Super Bowl XLIII: Ben Roethlisberger's dramatic, pinpoint pass to Santonio Holmes to earn a then-record 6th Super Bowl title.*

 *a more detailed description of the 11 plays and moments is shown at the bottom of the page.
-Please note this detailed description will be printed on gold 24-lb., 8 ½ x 11 inch paper and included with your order along with the Certificate of Authenticity.
+Please note this detailed description will be printed on gold 24-lb., 8 ½ x 11 inch paper and included with your order along with the Certificate of Authenticity for each STEELERS GREATEST PLAYS.

 Created by acclaimed Artist Ben Teeter, the artwork captures the glory and resolve of pro football’s greatest franchise like no other.
 It is the ultimate tribute to the Super Steelers—the franchise with a record-tying six Super Bowl Championships as well as the franchise identified with undeniably the most glorious and electrifying play in pro football history.
 With his signature flamboyant style and his knack for conveying movement—as well as the meticulous detail of the portraits--it’s small wonder the NFL Alumni Association has commissioned Teeter to paint almost 40 paintings of football greats for their Player of the Year Awards.
 In addition, the Dunruss/Playoff Card Company hired him to paint 72 of their 2005 Series 1 and Series 2 Diamond King Cards.
 In fact, many current and past NFL players—such as Kurt Warner, Tony Gonzales and Cris Carter—have Ben Teeter (click here for full bio) original paintings in their personal collections.